dylanwooters/typescript-rest-fireauth/README.md

 1.0.0 - Initial release.

-1.1.0 - Switched from `Decode` decorator to `DecodedToken` class to offer decoded Firebase ID token, because typescript-rest does not allow additional parameters in POST/PUT methods.
+1.1.0 - Switched from `Decode` parameter decorator to `DecodedToken` controller property in order to fulfill decoded Firebase ID token, because typescript-rest does not allow additional parameters in POST/PUT methods.